 Japan is not a big country and Kyoto is a great base for excursions and daytrips further afield.
 It is a short train ride from the cities of Hiroshima and Osaka, both popular with tourists, and is even conveniently close to the capital, Tokyo.
 The historic city of Nara is practically on Kyoto's doorstep and boasts many ancient attractions.

 Although the city doesn't have its own airport, Kyoto's proximity to a number of other Japanese cities ensures that many airports service the area.
-International visitors most commonly land at Osaka Kansai International Airport or the Central Japan International Airport.
+International visitors most commonly land at Osaka Kansai International Airport.
 Get more information on Airports in Kyoto.

 Did you know?

 - Kyoto was the capital of Japan for more than 1,000 years.